-- (2) A person guilty of an offence under section 51 is liable on summary conviction to a fine of five million dollars and to imprisonment for five years. - (3) A person guilty of an offence under section 52 is liable on summary conviction to a fine of two hundred and fifty thousand dollars and to imprisonment for three years. - 54.
-(1) The Minister responsible for Public Administration Extension of may make Regulations to provide that, in such circumstances as to public may be prescribed, sections 43, 45, 46, 51 and 52 shall apply to such persons in the public service of the State or such categories of persons in that service, in the execution of their duties, as may be prescribed.
+(2) A person who commits an offence under section 51 is liable on summary conviction to a fine of five million dollars and to imprisonment for five years.

+(3) A person who commits an offence under section 52 is liable on summary conviction to a fine of two hundred and fifty thousand dollars and to imprisonment for three years.

+54. (1) The Minister responsible for Public Administration may make Regulations to provide that, in such circumstances as may be prescribed, sections 43, 45, 46, 51 and 52 shall apply to such persons in the public service of the State or such categories of persons in that service, in the execution of their duties, as may be prescribed.